 One way to mitigate feelings of isolation for your remote worker is to keep the lines of communication open at all times.
 Ensure that any inter-office communication that is readily available to your on-site team is also available to your remote workers.
 A strong communication policy will help your remote workers to feel a valuable part of your team.
 The most common tool for keeping the lines of communication open with remote workers is email.
 However, email is becoming ineffective as email threads pile up and spam takes over the inbox.
 In an age where we have social channels like Twitter and Facebook that keep us updated to the very second, instant feedback is an important feature we need to keep in mind for open communication lines.
 Slack is an amazing social tool to keep employees remote and in-house fully connected.

 We use Slack at Hoopla to create channels of communication for all employees, as well as social spaces for individual teams.
 Slack makes it easy to keep the team rolling with instant messages that come with alerts, sending over files with ease, and keeping tabs on activity feeds.
-Our remote employees love being in on the latest announcements – as well as the inside jokes that go around!
-And of course we use our own Hoopla TV to broadcast live updates on displays in each office.
+With Hoopla updates being sent to slack, it’s easy to keep tabs on key info, and of course we use our own Hoopla TV to broadcast live updates on displays in each office.

 And schedule an off-site lunch or dinner meeting for you and your remote employee to talk one-on-one.”
 If your remote workers are too geographically distant to make that feasible, you can achieve much the same effect by scheduling video conferences on a regular basis.
 There are a variety great ways to make face-time happen with minimal cost and effort, such as GoToMeeting by Citrix, Google Hangouts, BlueJeans, LoopUp, or Adobe Connect.
 Each of these video conferencing tools has options for businesses of various sizes, so you should be able to find the perfect fit for your organization with minimal effort.